Oldham Council: History

+From 1974 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater Manchester County Council.
+The county council was abolished in 1986 and its functions passed to Greater Manchester's ten borough councils, including Oldham, with some services provided through joint committees.

+Since 2011, the council has been a member of the Greater Manchester Combined Authority, which has been led by the directly elected Mayor of Greater Manchester since 2017.
+The combined authority provides strategic leadership and co-ordination for certain functions across Greater Manchester, notably regarding transport and town planning, but Oldham Council continues to be responsible for most local government functions.

+In 2011, Oldham declared its ambition to become a "co-operative council", aiming to find better ways of working for and with local communities.
+The council went on to be one of the founder members of the Co-operative Councils Independent Network, established in 2012.

 Oldham Youth Council, formed in 2006, now has constitutional power on Oldham Council – a national first.
 The Youth Council is democratically elected every two years via a borough-wide election run in schools, colleges and youth organisations.
 The group now has its own section on the agenda of each meeting of Full Council at Oldham Council where it can raise and debate issues and hold councillors to account.

-In mid-September 2020, Oldham Council announced that it had acquired the shopping centre "the spindles" with the intent of renovating the shopping centre and local market grounds.
+In 2020, Oldham Council bought the shopping centre "The Spindles" with the intent of renovating the shopping centre and local market grounds.